beatriceylaya/ip_address_management/README.md

 # IP Address Management Project

 This project is a full-stack application designed to manage IP addresses, featuring a Laravel backend, a Vue.js frontend, and a MySQL database, all containerized using Docker.
+This also includes audit logging system for tracking IP lifecycle and user activity (login/logout).

 ---
 ### Project Architecture